Local pairing of Feynman histories in many-body Floquet models: Local orbit pairing

 To probe pairing beyond these overlaps, we construct a correlator as follows.
 Writing the forward orbit of site $x$ as $(a_0 b_0 \ldots a_{t-1} b_{t-1})$ and the backward orbit as $(a^*_0 b^*_0 \ldots a^*_{t-1} b^*_{t-1})$, our space-time-local pairing correlator for the step $r$ will be chosen to take the value $1$ if $a_r = a_r^*$ and $-1/q$ otherwise.
 In this way the correlator vanishes if $a_r$ and $a_r^*$ are uncorrelated $q$-valued random numbers.
 To calculate this correlator we introduce the operator $\mathcal{C}(r)$, acting in the product space of forward and backward single-site orbits,

-Imposing the local diagonal orbit pairing $s_L$ on the site $x=0$, and $s_R$ on site $(L-1)$, the average correlator is given by inserting $\mathcal{C}(r)$ into a product of transfer matrices in Eq.~\eqref{eq:Zs}.
+Imposing the local diagonal orbit pairing $s_L$ on the site $x=0$, and $s_R$ on site $(L-1)$, the average correlator on a site with $x$ odd is given by inserting $\mathcal{C}(r)$ into a product of transfer matrices in Eq.~\eqref{eq:Zs}.
 If we probe the orbit pairing of a site with $x$ even we redefine $\mathcal{C} \to \mathcal{S} \mathcal{C} \mathcal{S}^T$.
 For an individual realisation our correlator for the site $x$ is

 Here we have inserted $\mathcal{C}$ between the transfer matrices $\mathcal{T}_{x-1,x}(t)$ and $\mathcal{T}_{x,x+1}(t)$ in the numerator, and have omitted the argument of $\mathcal{C}$ which is in this case arbitrary.
-The denominator is $Z(s_L-s_R,t)$.
-We are interested in average properties of the transfer matrix, and although both the numerator and denominator are nonzero and positive after averaging, this is not the case in individual realisations.
+The denominator is $Z(s_R-s_L,t)$.
+We are interested in average properties of the transfer matrix, and although both the numerator and denominator are nonzero and positive after averaging, this is not the case in all individual realisations.
 Consequently it is not possible to average the right-hand side of Eq.~\eqref{eq:pairingcorrelator} directly.
 We therefore define our average correlator $\overline{C}(s_L,s_R,t,x)$ as the ratio of the average numerator to the average denominator,

 Consider imposing a particular pairing domain using the boundary conditions $s_L=s_R=s$, as in $Z(0,t)$.
 At late times if the forward and backward many-body orbits are diagonally paired we expect $\overline{C}(s,s,t,x)$ to be equal to unity if $s=0$ and equal to zero if $s \neq 0$.
 At early times, based on the results of Fig.~\ref{fig:domain_wall}, we anticipate domain wall contributions.
 The corresponding multi-domain orbit pairing configurations suppress $C(0,0,t,x)$ and enhance $C(s,s,t,x)$ for $s \neq 0$.
 In Fig.~\ref{fig:pairingcorrelator}(a) we show $\overline{C}(s,s,t,x)$ calculated for various $x$ and for $s=0$ and $1$ in a system of $L=8$ sites, and find exactly the behaviour expected.